slamora/brackets-wiki/Extension-Package-Manager-Research.md

 ## Desirable Features ##

+* Ability to install an extension from anywhere, not just our repository
+  * this is good for extensions that are not quite "ready"
+  * or, more usefully, for extensions that support proprietary workflows
+* One, easy-to-get-at UI for installing extensions from our repository and managing them after installation
+* a stable repository so that users don't lose extensions that they've come to rely on
+* Straightforward workflow for developers to publish and update their extensions
+* Extensions can provide
+  * description
+  * home page and support links
+  * screenshots (optional)
+  * version
+  * update info (changelog)
+  * additional information to display after installation (either a text file or web page) or update
+* Restartless extensions provide the best workflow for installation, update and removal.
+Updates are especially smooth when they can be done without interrupting the user.
+* The extension manager itself should provide a link to get help for an extension that the user has installed and is having trouble with.
+* Update checks should be automatic

+* Search, ratings, reviews, categories, tags and popularity all help users find new and useful extensions
+* Ratings and reviews should require the user to authenticate, which reduces gaming of the system
+* A nice-to-have feature would be for an authenticated user's preferences and installed extensions to sync between Brackets installations (possibly even on the web)
+* Users will be more likely to rate and review extensions if they can do so from the extension manager.
+* When Brackets has a command line, a Sublime Package Control-like interface for managing extensions would be a great *addition* to a Firefox Add-on Manager-like UI, but does not seem like a good substitute.
+* Collections of extensions can be handy, especially if we're shooting for an extension ecosystem that provides lots of little features that people can pick and choose from.
+If one click can install a dozen useful features that work well together, that's a win.
+[The Janus Vim Distribution](https://github.com/carlhuda/janus) is an example of a combination plugins/configuration that helps people get going with a more productive vim setup.

+* Bower helps webapp developers reuse browser-based components.
+Though not directly related to Brackets extension management, it would be neat to provide similar UI for managing components used in the end-user projects.

 [nj] From a UX perspective, I think it would be good to aim for something between the bare-bones feel of Sublime (or npm) and the slick, app-store-like experience of Firefox or Ubuntu.
 We should expose more functionality that aids discovery than Sublime/npm, but avoid feeling too "marketingy".
 For example, perhaps we shouldn't have icons for extensions; we wouldn't want developers who create useful extensions to feel penalized in their appearance in the extension manager because they don't happen to have access to someone who can create nice artwork for them.
 On the other hand, we should have a good search mechanism, perhaps a categorization or keyword tagging scheme, and ultimately ratings and reviews, because those all aid discovery in practical ways.

 ## Traits to Avoid ##

+* Package Control is too terse, does not offer ratings/reviews
+* Eclipse's solutions manager requires configuration from the preferences dialog and is hidden away in the Help menu.
+There's no real integration with the marketplace.
+* Firefox Add-on Manager provides a less capable version of addons.mozilla.org within it

 ## Reusable Infrastructure? ##

+* npm has powerful dependency management and a reusable server